enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

 ---
 ## Footnotes
 [1: JavaScript has a Duck typing system]
 Unlike TypeScript, the types in JavaScript are dynamically determined when the JavaScript program runs.
-After running the code, the JavaScript environment figures out the type by checking for presence of some pre-defined features in a value to determine its type.
+After running the code, the JavaScript environment figures out the type by checking for presence of some pre-defined features in a value.

 The name "duck typing" comes from a playful metaphor for its meaning:

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

 [2: How JavaScript and TypeScript get features]
 Both TypeScript and JavaScript are built based on a specification of rules called [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
-This allows TypeScript to independently include the latest features even before JavaScript includes them.
+This allows TypeScript to independently include the latest features as soon as they become part of ECMAScript, not matter if JavaScript began to include them.